This page is linked from How To - Build a High-Quality Full-Duplex AllStar Node for Under $150

 Just to the left of where the speaker jack enters the radio there is an unmarked very small resistor.
 The PCB has white markings around the top and bottom of it.
 This is a 100Ω resistor that connects the serial data line to the jack Ring terminal.
 Remove this resistor.

-Now solder the transistor emitter to the ground plane of the PCB (which covers most of its area, just scrape off some of the conformal coating).
+Solder the transistor emitter to the ground plane of the PCB (which covers most of its area, just scrape off some of the conformal coating).
 Then connect an 1/8th Watt 4.7KΩ resistor between the transistor Base and the COS attachment point.
-And finally connect the Collector of the transistor to the 2.5mm Jack terminals.
+And finally connect the Collector of the transistor to the 2.5mm Jack terminal solder point just above where the resistor was removed.

-Completed Mod Providing Open-Collector COS Output on 2.5mm TRS Jack Ring
+Completed Mod Providing Open-Collector Active Low COS Output on 2.5mm TRS Jack Ring

 Now carefully reassemble the radio, making sure that no wires or components get wedged in somewhere they shouldn't.
 The case should close very easily without any significant force needed.